Posted on June 26, 2015 in Teen Mental Health

 Teens Prescribed Anxiety, Sleep Medications Prone to Abuse Them Later

 A new study from the University of Michigan warns that teens prescribed medications for anxiety or sleep disorders are at an increased risk for becoming drug abusers.
-The risk is significant, with teens prescribed these medications 12 times more likely than their peers to start abusing their drugs later.
+The risk is significant, with teens prescribed these medications 12 times more likely than their peers to start abusing their drugs and require treatment for prescription drug abuse later.
 While trying to help teens with anxiety and sleep problems, doctors may be creating a generation of recreational drug abusers.
 Better education about the risks of prescription drug abuse, monitoring of prescriptions and alternatives to medication could help solve this problem and prevent teens from abusing drugs.

 Teens With Anxiety and Sleep Disorders